 Database CRUD Operations in Python

-In this tutorial we shall learn how to interface the Python program with an SQLite database.
+In this tutorial you will learn how to perform CRUD operations in Python with the SQLite database.
 Python has built-in support for SQLite in the form of the sqlite3 module.
 This module contains functions for performing persistent CRUD operations on SQLite database.

 SQLite is a self-contained transactional relational database engine that doesn't require a server configuration, as in the case of Oracle, MySQL, etc. It is an open source and in-process library developed by D. Richard Hipp in August 2000.
 The entire SQLite database is contained in a single file, which can be put anywhere in the computer's file system.